 I received my registry identification card but it has other incorrect information, what do I do?

 If the application was completed online you may complete the change form and submit.
-If you completed a paper application, complete the change form and mail to the office.
+If you completed a paper application, complete the change form, and mail it to the office.
 A corrected replacement card will be sent as soon as possible.
 Again, please be aware that once a replacement card is issued, the prior card is no longer valid.
-A $25 fee will also apply and is the patients

 If my registry identification card expired and I didn’t submit my renewal application before the deadline, am I still eligible to purchase Medical Marijuana?

 No. When your card expires, the legal protection offered by the Missouri Medical Marijuana Act is expired.
-You may still submit your renewal application.
-You also need to be seen by a physician, this will need to be done annually for your protection.
+You may still submit your renewal application, and you also need to be seen by a physician.
+This will need to be done annually for your protection.

 Where can patients purchase Medical Marijuana?

-Once you have obtained a recommendation from a certified doctor and received your Missouri Medical Marijuana card, you'll be able to purchase medical marijuana at any of the over 150 (estimated) licensed dispensaries located throughout the state of Missouri.
+Once you have obtained a recommendation from a certified doctor and received your Missouri Medical Marijuana card, you'll be able to purchase medical marijuana at any of the 192 licensed dispensaries located throughout the state of Missouri.
 Missouri patients are also allowed to grow (with a cultivator license).

 Can I grow my own Medical Marijuana?

-Yes, Missouri residents who are patients may grow up to six (6) marijuana plants at home and up to eighteen (18) marijuana plants if you are a caregiver for three patients, but any such plants must be under "lock and key."
-You must have a cultivator license to be compliant.
+Yes, Missouri medical marijuana patients may grow up to six (6) marijuana plants at home and up to eighteen (18) marijuana plants if you are a caregiver for three patients, but any such plants must be under "lock and key."
+You must apply for a cultivator license to be compliant.

 Do I have to buy my marijuana from one of the dispensaries?